Fire and rescue services

 You must carry an ID, such as your passport, at all times.

-You must register your stay in Croatia with the local police within 48 hours of arrival.
+You must register your stay with the local police within 48 hours of arrival.
 If you're staying at a hotel or a tourist facility, the accommodation provider will register you.

 Drinking alcohol in public areas, outside bars and restaurants, and in popular tourist areas such as Split and Dubrovnik is prohibited.